andcoa/AutomationSquareX/README.md

 ![image](https://github.com/user-attachments/assets/d0861040-7a29-47ef-ac81-ed82f885c567)

 Added a Webhook and renamed it to Wazuh-Alerts.
-Copied the Webhook URI into the ossec config of the Wazuh Server VM.
+The Webhook URI will be copied into the ossec config of the Wazuh Server VM.

 ![image](https://github.com/user-attachments/assets/b7ee7ad4-9b0f-4740-b5c4-9611a80770a4)